gustofied/P2Engine/README.md

 - Student author
 - Examiners (evaluation period only)

-**Note**: Ideas and implementations require explicit permission for redistribution.
+Ideas and implementations require explicit permission for redistribution.

 ---